-Hailing from West Sussex, England, Ryan Watson is a highly motivated self-taught IT professional who made the move to the Cayman Islands eight months ago.
-He is now part of the CEC community and taking full advantage of life on a tropical island in the sun.
+Hailing from West Sussex, England, Ryan Watson is a highly motivated self-taught IT professional who made the move to the Cayman Islands three years ago.
+He is now a part of the CEC community and taking full advantage of life on a tropical island in the sun.

 Passionate about technology, Ryan works for Brave Software International SEZC, a global software team who created a privacy-based, open-source web browser and a digital advertising platform that rewards users.
 Brave blocks invasive ads and trackers so users can experience a faster, more private and secure browsing experience for PC, Mac, Linux, iOS and Android.